Glorifying His name through wood products

 To endeavor into the topic of abortion one must establish some definition of terms.
 Now I don’t suppose to be the objective standard of how these lanes are defined, but I’ll try to do my best.
 The term abortion, as I can best define it, would be the intentional killing of an unborn fetus, at any gestation period.
 Oxford Languages defines it as “the deliberate termination of a human pregnancy, most often performed during the first 28 weeks of pregnancy.”
 Right away it is worth noting how the term “human pregnancy” is used absent of human being, or even fetus for that matter?
 Regardless how you view the terminology, these definitions are void of any motivations as to why a person would consider an abortion, and I think that is important for now.

 The point of a stab at definitions is for us to be honest about what abortion is first, before we get into the motivations as to why some people may think it justified to carry out.
-Now if you don’t like the word(s) I used such as ‘intentional killing’, you are free to substitute words or phrases as you see fit, such as intentional homicide, or premeditated homicide, or intentional manslaughter, etc. But please, let us not be so foolish and naive to believe this act is unintentional, accidental, or suicidal.
+Now if you don’t like the word(s) I used such as ‘intentional killing’, you are free to substitute words or phrases as you see fit, such as intentional homicide, or premeditated homicide, or intentional manslaughter, deliberate, etc. But please, let us not be so foolish and naive to believe this act is unintentional, accidental, or suicidal.

 I used the term fetus because it has been debated for quite some time as to what constitutes personhood, or when that can really be established.
 I’m not sure I can be of any help here either because once fertilization occurs and a human being begins the process of becoming, who are any of us to debate when that process constitutes personhood?
 If our worldview holds us to be as subjective as this, for example when a heartbeat occurs, when a brain is being formed, when all the fingers and toes are established, when feelings are established, what would our worldview look like for end-of-life care and the topic of euthanasia?
 If nothing else but for the ease of this narrative, I’m going to decide that personhood begins at the point of fertilization (which itself is going to be hard to pin down, perhaps more generally, conception), because I’m not equipped to know where else personhood might begin.
 Some of us have known unsavory humans throughout history who were arguably less than human themselves, and they were far along the road to adulthood (with a variety of cognitive faculties) when this became known.